-As at the date of this MD&A, the Company did not have any material commitments.
+As at the date of this MD&A, the Company had commitments totaling approximately \$0.7 million for mining equipment at its Galaxy Property.

 OFF-BALANCE SHEET ARRANGEMENTS

 Other than the low value operating lease arrangements not recognized on the initial adoption of the revised IFRS 16 Leases, the Company currently has no off-balance sheet arrangements.